HTML5 Boilerplate homepage | Documentation table of contents

 To enable Apache modules locally, please see the Apache modules documentation

-In the repo the .htaccess
+In the repo the .htaccess is used for:

 - Allowing cross-origin access to web fonts